Flybell/Fan-Illusion/README.md

 # Fan-Illusion
 Welcome to the repository of Lynn's master's thesis in perceptual science!

+Supervised by Dr Suling Yeh, I explored the higher-level mechanisms behind a series of "motion capture" illusions.

+What are motion capture illusions?

 # Demos
-Demos are written in PsychoPy & Python3.

-There are two types of "motion capture" illusions.
+There are two types.

 The first type: a stationary blade is "captured" by moving blades and seemly moves.